reefer42/Xkaliber-repo/README.md

 **Robust and Reliable:**

 Each section of the script can be run independently, allowing for flexibility and customization.
 Encounter an error?
 Address it directly or wait for an update.
-This script is designed to empower you with control over your Debian 12 system.
+This script is designed to empower you with control over your linux system.

 **!**  This utility script provides a safe, efficient, and user-friendly way to enhance your system. but also keep im mind im not responcible for ****